Solar energy: What is solar energy - and how do we make the best use of it? - NIKIN CH

 • Using solar cells in photovoltaics to generate direct current

-• Solar balloons, whose ability to fly is based on the hot air inside them
+• Solar balloons, whose ability to fly is based on the hot air inside

 What are the advantages and disadvantages of solar power?

-How great is the benefit of solar energy?
+What are the benefits of solar energy?

-Larger photovoltaic systems are complex panels of semiconductors that convert solar radiation into direct current.
+Larger photovoltaic systems are complex panels made of semiconductors that convert solar radiation into direct current.
 This is converted and can be fed into the electricity grid.
 The systems have become much more affordable than they were 10 or 15 years ago and are one of the most important sustainable methods of generating electricity.
-Since modern solar cells have an extremely high conversion rate, they also work well in northern latitudes.
+As modern solar cells have an extremely high conversion rate, they also work well in northern latitudes.

 Solar energy